 Fusari, however, had a slightly different version of the story and sued Lady Gaga in 2010 for $30 million (partly because of the name debacle, but Fusari also claimed that Gaga had cut him out of a business deal).
 According to Fusari, he discovered her and is the only one responsible for coming up with her stage name.

 “One day when Fusari addressed a cell phone text to Germanotta under the moniker ‘Radio Gaga’ [and] his cell phone’s spell check converted ‘Radio’ to ‘Lady.’
 Germanotta loved it, and ‘Lady Gaga’ was born,” the legal papers reportedly said, via the New York Post.

 Fusari later dropped the lawsuit.

-There have also been other rumors and conspiracy theories that claim both Gaga and Fusari of full of it because Lady Gaga's stage name was actually invented by executives in a marketing meeting.
+There have also been other rumors and conspiracy theories that claim both Gaga and Fusari are full of it because Lady Gaga’s stage name was actually invented by executives in a marketing meeting.

-So folks, we may never truly know where the name Lady Gaga came from — or who came up with it — but we do know one thing now: Lady Gaga should totally star in the title role for a Freddie Mercury biopic.
+So, folks, we may never truly know where the name Lady Gaga came from — or who came up with it.
+But one thing we do know for sure?
+We can’t wait for her upcoming Las Vegas residency.